decsys/decsys/docs/docs/users/webhook/configuration.md

 ---
 title:  Configuration
 ---

+## Setting Up Webhooks for Individual Surveys

-## How to Configure Webhooks per Survey
+### Step-by-Step Guide to Creating Webhooks
-1. **Access Webhook Management:** In the Decsys application, while creating or editing a survey, click on the menu button next to the "+ Add Page" button.
-From the dropdown, select "Manage webhooks."
+1. **Navigate to Webhook Management:**
+   - In Decsys, access the webhook management feature by selecting "Manage webhooks" from the menu adjacent to the "+ Add Page" button in the survey editor.

-2. **Add a New Webhook:** In the webhook management section, you have the option to create a new webhook.
-Click on the "Create a webhook" button to start the setup.
+2. **Creating a New Webhook:**
+   - Click on "Create a webhook" in the management section to initiate the setup process.

-3. **Configure Webhook Details:**
+3. **Configuring Webhook Details:**
-   - **Callback URL:** Enter the URL where you want the webhook notifications to be sent.
-This URL will receive the webhook payloads.
+   - **Callback URL:** Specify the URL where webhook notifications will be sent.
-   - **Secret Generation (Optional):** You can choose to generate a secret for added security.
-This secret helps in verifying that the requests to your callback URL are from Decsys.
-   - **SSL Verification:** Decide whether to enable or disable SSL verification.
-If enabled, it adds a layer of security by ensuring the SSL certificate of the receiving server is valid.
+   - [**SSL Verification:**](./security#ssl-verification-in-webhooks) Choose to enable or disable SSL verification for added security.
-   - **Event Selection:** Choose the events that will trigger your webhook.
-You can select either "All Events" or customize specific events for triggering the webhook.
+   - [**Event Selection:**](./configuration#event-types-and-trigger-filters) Decide between triggering the webhook on "All Events" or select specific events for activation.

-4. **Save the Webhook:** Once all details are filled in, save the webhook configuration.
+4. **Finalizing the Webhook:**
-In Decsys, webhooks are a powerful feature that can be triggered by various events, particularly page navigation events.
-This functionality enables real-time monitoring and reaction to user actions within an application.
-Currently, the primary event type available is Page Navigation, but the system is designed to accommodate additional types in the future.

-Remember, you can always go back to edit or delete webhooks.
-This flexibility allows you to modify your webhook configurations as your survey needs change or evolve.
+   - Save your webhook settings once all details are configured.

-### How to Test a Webhook in Preview Mode
+### Testing Webhooks in Preview Mode

-Testing a webhook in preview mode is crucial to ensure it functions as expected.
-Here's how to do it:
+Testing your webhook in preview mode is essential to ensure its functionality.
+Here's the process:

-1. **Initiate Preview Mode:** After setting up your webhook, click preview.
+1. **Initiate Preview Mode:**
+   - Start the preview after setting up your webhook.

-2. **Trigger the Webhook:** Navigate through the survey and a notification will pop up for the pages that are set up to trigger the webhook.
+2. **Triggering the Webhook:**
+   - Navigate through the survey to activate the webhook.

-3. **View the Notification:** Once the webhook is triggered, a notification will appear.
-This is an indication that the webhook has been successfully activated.

-4. **Access the JSON Payload:**
+3. **Notification and Payload Review:**
-   - The notification will display the webhooks that got triggered, click the webhook payload button to view the JSON payload.
+   - Upon triggering, a notification appears with an option to view the JSON payload.
-   - This payload contains the data that is transmitted to the specified URL when the webhook is triggered.
+   - The payload provides the data sent to your URL.
-   - For more information about Webhook JSON Payload and its structure, [click here](./payload).

-5. **Export the Webhook Data (Optional):**
+4. **Export Option:**
-   - Use the "Export Webhook" button if you wish to save or analyze the webhook's data externally.
+   - Use "Export Webhook" for external analysis or record-keeping.
-   - This feature is useful for record-keeping or further technical inspection of the webhook's performance.

-By following these steps, you can effectively test and verify the functionality of your webhook in a controlled environment before deploying it in a live survey.
+### Event Types and Trigger Filters

+#### All Events
+- This option triggers the webhook for every event within the survey, offering comprehensive monitoring.

+#### Custom Events
+- Customize the webhook to trigger for specific events, enhancing targeted monitoring.

+### Trigger Filters for Page Navigation
+Currently, Page Navigation is the primary event type for webhooks in Decsys, with the flexibility to include more event types in the future.

+#### Page Navigation
+- **Purpose:** Allows the webhook to respond to specific page navigations within the survey.
+- **Flexibility:** Customizable to focus on critical survey segments or specific user interactions.

+Remember, you can always modify or delete webhooks as your survey evolves.
+This guide will be updated as new event types and trigger filters become available.